gbkorr/Banana-Brawl-Bonanza/README.md

 The focus of this project was to make really clean, maintainable code, and I think I succeeded.
 The codebase (aside from maybe the menus) was very convenient to work with and add new content to.

+And of course, the art and animations are of a much higher quality than Banana Brawl.

 lotsa videos